Emirates Islamic CashBack Plus Credit Card Sharia-compliant

 Good fit if

-You spend AED 10,000 or more monthly on groceries, dining, education, and utilities.
+You spend AED 10,000+ monthly across groceries, dining, education, and utilities.

 Not ideal if

-You spend heavily on travel or categories outside the four bonus categories.
+You spend heavily on travel or prefer cards with no annual fee.

 Watch out for